Last update: 02/02/2024

 Many of Iceland’s most famous attractions are currently open, including Hallgrimskirkja Church, one of the most popular places to visit in Reykjavik.

-However, if you were hoping to take a dip in the Blue Lagoon, one of the best things to do in Iceland, it is, unfortunately, temporarily closed until the end of November and closed on weekdays in December.
+Also, if you were hoping to take a dip in the Blue Lagoon, one of the best things to do in Iceland, it’s currently open and accepting bookings.
 If you do decide to visit this hot spring, check out our guide to the Iceland Blue Lagoon.

-You may even want to take a Northern Lights tour while you’re in Iceland.
-Because of the 10-person limit on gatherings, tour groups are limited to just 10 people, so be sure to book your tour in advance (check our ranking on best Northern Lights tours from Reykjavik).
+You may even want to take a Northern Lights tour while you’re in Iceland. tour group sizes may be limited, so be sure to book your tour in advance (check our rankings of the best Northern Lights tours from Reykjavik).

-Whale watching tours in Iceland are also running under the same protocols, so check our guide if you’re interested in that activity.
+Whale watching tours in Iceland are also running with the same protocols, so check our guide if you’re interested in that activity.

 All tour guests must bring their own hand sanitizer, keep a 2-meter distance from each other (or 4-meter distance in cold weather) and wear face masks for the duration of the tour.
 If any equipment is shared, it will be disinfected between users.
 More information on tour regulations can be found here.